ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 * How long it takes to run a certain function
 * Identify bottlenecks and gauge how involved a change is compared to the development effort

-To accomplish this we use `cProfile` to prepare the performance statistics and install and use `snakeviz` to visualize the statistics in a more user friendly way.
+To accomplish this we can use `cProfile` to prepare the performance statistics and utilize `snakeviz` to visualize the statistics in a more user friendly way.

 ~~~
 $ python -m pip install snakeviz